 Weddings are more than just an occasion; they’re an industry.
 You can go as big or as small as you like for your wedding and you need to be able to plan to your budget.
 So many newlyweds start on the path to marriage in debt, and they do this because they believe they need certain things to make their guest experience an amazing one.
 Some weddings can cost an absolute bomb, which is the result of pressure by society into what they believe your wedding should be.
 The focus is on you; the bride and groom, and if you think about it, you don’t NEED the bells and whistles.
-Plan your budget around the basics such as the reception and the food, then add the bells and whistles on top.
+Plan your budget around the basics such as the reception and the food, save the date invitations, then add the bells and whistles on top.
 You’ll be surprised how much the fresh flowers for every pew quickly change to silk!

 What couple forget, though, is that this is THEIR wedding.
 Yes, it’s wonderful to pay out for chocolate fountains like this one and light-up dance floors, but they’re not wedding necessities.
 The things you do for the experience of your guests are thoughtful, but they cost money.
 You have to make sure that the wedding you have is the experience you want rather than about your guests.
 Experts everywhere will have brides convinced that if they don’t have the latest vodka ice sculpture, or a caricaturist making the rounds during the reception, then your wedding wasn’t worth attending.
 They’re wrong!

 Your wedding will be beautiful without things like that if you don’t want them there.
 As long as you have food, transport, a dress and beautiful wedding invitations to tell your guests where they need to be, then you’re all set.
 Don’t get sucked into buying things you don’t really need, effectively spending money you could be putting on a luxury honeymoon instead!
 Check out our list of common wedding ‘must-haves’ which really are ‘not-really’!